dallind34/Data-Science-Blog/_posts/2024-09-18-Cyber-Sec-Data-Science.md

 This code takes the list of source and destination IPs, counts how often each one is used, and then shows the top 10 in a bar chart.
 This way, you can easily see which IP addresses your computer is communicating with the most.

 Watch for unfamiliar IPs, especially those from unexpected locations or showing high activity.
-Use IP lookup tools to check their origin and reputation.
+You can use an IP lookup tool to check their origin and reputation.
 If an IP seems suspicious, block it to prevent unauthorized access.